 Savor Seafood Fillets

 The occasional London Broil is a fine healthy barbecue choice; we recommend grass-fed beef, which is leaner with less fat and, therefore, fewer calories per ounce than regular corn-fed beef.
-But fish is another great, often forgotten about grilling option, with salmon and trout being good sources of omega-3 fatty acids.
+But fish is another great, often-forgotten-about grilling option, with salmon and trout being good sources of omega-3 fatty acids.
 Searing seafood is quick and simple, and it brings out a smoky flavor in the fish that may even be appealing to those who typically don’t care for it.
 Try recipes like Grilled Tuna with Watermelon Salsa or Salmon with Peppered Balsamic Strawberries for a fruity twist.
-Our Cinnamon-Soy-Glazed Mahi Mahi with Asian Pear Salsa offers unique flavor, including a touch of sweetness from agave nectar.
+Our Cinnamon-Soy-Glazed Mahi Mahi with Asian Pear Salsa offers unique flavor, including a touch of sweetness from cane sugar.

 Chef’s Tip: To prevent your fish (particularly thinner types, like tilapia) from falling apart on the grill, consider leaving the skin on your fillets or using a wooden grilling plank.
 (Soak the board in water for two hours prior to use.)
 There’s no need to flip the fish when it’s cooked these ways.